 While a lot of what I’ve read says chickens will be fine in the cold, I’ve learned that precautions are necessary in brutally cold temperatures to keep your chickens safe, warm, and healthy.
 It can be daunting, but these easy changes to the winter chicken coop are really helpful for keeping chickens warm in winter.
 If you need quick ideas for how to keep chickens warm in winter without electricity (and also with electricity if you desire), then keep reading!

-This is the fourth winter we’ve had chickens in Eastern Iowa.
+This is the fourth winter we’ve been raising chickens in Eastern Iowa.
 The first winter was brutally cold.
 The next two winters were much more mild, but this winter is shaping up to be another brutally cold winter.
-My poor chickens need all the help they can get, so we made many quick changes to our winter chicken coop and have found effective ways for keep our chickens warm this winter.
+My poor chickens need all the help they can get, so we made many quick changes to our winter chicken coop and have found effective ways to keep our chickens warm, happy, and healthy this winter.

 While coop ventilation is a crucial aspect of chicken health, too much wind in the winter has been deadly on some of my birds.
 It’s horrible to find backyard chickens frozen to death inside their chicken coop!
 Keeping chickens warm in winter became a huge priority this year with our brutally cold temperatures.
 Here are several ways you can keep chickens warm in winter too!